Rumeysakeskin/ASR-fine-tuning-for-low-resource-languages/readme.md

 Subword tokenization not only reduces the length of the tokenized representation (thereby making sentences shorter and more manageable for models to learn), but also boosts the accuracy of prediction of correct tokens.

 - Some of the popular subword tokenization algorithms are _WordPiece, Byte-Pair Encoding (BPE), Unigram, and SentencePiece_.
+BPE is used in language models like GPT-2, RoBERTa, XLM, FlauBERT, etc.

 ---
 ### Build Custom Subword Tokenizer